 London Travel Planning: Staying Healthy

-- Pack hand sanitizer: I purchased Cleanwell Hand Sanitizer for my daughter and I. It comes in a 1-ounce spray container so it will be allowed on the airplane according to the Transportation Security Administration liquids rule of less than 3 ounces.
+I purchased Cleanwell Hand Sanitizer for my daughter and I. It comes in a 1-ounce spray container so it will be allowed on the airplane according to the Transportation Security Administration liquids rule of fewer than 3 ounces.

 London Travel Planning: Staying Safe